MintonGroup/swiftest/docs/api.rst

 Simulation
 ==========

-The Simulation class is the main class for the swiftest project.
-It is used to create a simulation of a crater on a given target body.
-The Simulation class is used to generate craters of a given size and morphology based on the production function, morphology function, and crater scaling relationship model.
-The surface of the target body is represented by a Surface attribute called `surf`, which is derived from a UxDataset object.
-This is an unstructured grid dataset that contains data for the target body surface.
+The Simulation class is the main class for the Swiftest project.

 Creating a Simulation
 ---------------------